aMarkusa/Temperature-sensor/README.md

 PCD designed in KiCad and ordered from JLCPCB.
 Design files in project repository.

 ### BOM
-BOM is found in the [design files](https://github.com/aMarkusa/Temperature-sensor-2021/tree/main/Design%20files) directory
+BOM is found in the [design files](https://github.com/aMarkusa/Temperature-sensor-2021/tree/main/Design%20files) directory.

 ## Reflections